b_asic.core_operations¶

 - src0

-, optional The signal to shift right.
+SignalSourceProvider, optional The signal to compute the reciprocal of.

 - nameName, optional